Dark Enlightenment: Formalism

 In the inaugural article published on Unqualified Reservations in 2007, entitled "A Formalist Manifesto", Yarvin used the term "formalism" for his ideas, advocating for the formal recognition of the realities of existing power by aligning property rights with current political power as a solution to violence.
 Courtney Hodrick, writing for Telos, stated "in his view, all politics are individual property relationships and the social contract is an agreement between citizen-consumers and governor-owners.
-Your consent to an agreement such as 'I won’t kill anyone on the street,' he explains, is 'just your agreement with whoever owns the street.'
+Your consent to an agreement such as 'I won't kill anyone on the street,' he explains, is 'just your agreement with whoever owns the street.'
 This agreement means that the owner of the street may use violence to enforce this agreement, just as individuals may use violence to defend their own property.
-His concern [...] is deciding who has the monopoly on the legitimate use of violence.
+His concern ... is deciding who has the monopoly on the legitimate use of violence.
 But rather than concern himself with justifying legitimacy politically or metaphysically, Moldbug calls for a naturalization of existing property relations."
-Yarvin describes the U.S. as "an big[sic] old company that holds a huge pile of assets, has no clear idea of what it’s trying to do with them, and is thrashing around like a ten-gallon shark in a five-gallon bucket", advocating formalism as a solution:
+Yarvin describes the U.S. as "an big[sic] old company that holds a huge pile of assets, has no clear idea of what it's trying to do with them, and is thrashing around like a ten-gallon shark in a five-gallon bucket", advocating formalism as a solution:

 "To a formalist, the way to fix the US is to dispense with the ancient mystical horseradish, the corporate prayers and war chants, figure out who owns this monstrosity, and let them decide what in the heck they are going to do with it.
 I don't think it's too crazy to say that all options—including restructuring and liquidation—should be on the table."

-He rejects democracy as "ineffective and destructive" and attributes the successes of the post-WWII democratic system to its actually being "a mediocre implementation of formalism".
+Yarvin rejects democracy as "ineffective and destructive" and attributes the successes of the post-World War II democratic system to its actually being "a mediocre implementation of formalism".
 He describes democratic politics as "a sort of symbolic violence, like deciding who wins the battle by how many troops they brought".
 Rejecting pacifism for what he perceives as a tendency to advocate for the rectification of injustices instead of seeking an end to armed conflict, Yarvin promotes the adoption of classical approaches to international law and the idea of "formalising the military status quo" as the most direct path to peace.
 He identifies the form of pacifism which prioritises "righteousness" instead of peace with the Calvinist doctrine of providence, and "ultracalvinism" as the ideological/theological basis for contemporary American interventionism.